Located below Orion’s Belt, the Orion Nebula is now gracing our skies each night

 How to find M42 – The Orion Nebula

 If you want to locate this glorious nebula, you will first have to locate the Orion constellation in the night sky.
 It is very easy to spot, if you’re looking at the right time of year.
 The winter months in The Northern Hemisphere are the perfect time to get familiarized with this exquisite creation of the Heavens.
-The constellation is unmistakable once after you spot the three medium-bright stars in a short, straight row that make up Orion’s belt.
+The constellation is unmistakable once after you spot the three medium-bright stars in a short, straight row that make up Orion’s Belt.

-The Orion Nebula is perhaps the best deep sky target for a beginner.
+The Orion Nebula is perhaps the best deep-sky target for a beginner.
 Here are some general tips for getting started in astrophotography:

 Under dark skies, you should be able to find the Orion Nebula quite easily below Orion’s Belt.
-A careful observation with the naked eye will reveal a curved line of stars “hanging” from the three stars of Orion’s belt.
-This collection of stars represent Orion’s Sword.
+A careful observation with the naked eye will reveal a curved line of stars “hanging” from the three stars of Orion’s Belt.
+This collection of stars represents Orion’s Sword.
 Look for Orion Nebula (also known as M42) about midway down the Sword of Orion.
 Your eyes will see it as a small, hazy white spot.
 A long-exposure photograph like the one above brings out substantially more detail than can be observed with the naked eye.

 Observing the Orion Constellation this Winter

 M42 is a wondrous sight through a pair of binoculars.
-Start by locating the three stars in Orion’s belt, and move downward towards Orion’s sword.
+Start by locating the three stars in Orion’s Belt, and move downward towards Orion’s sword.
 You will know when you have found the Orion Nebula because it is one of the most rewarding celestial treasures one can observe.

-This enormous cloud of gas and dust lies approximately 1,300 light years from Earth.
+This enormous cloud of gas and dust lies approximately 1,300 light-years from Earth.
 This giant nebulous cocoon is giving birth to an estimated 1000 stars.
 The four brightest stars located within the open star cluster included in the nebula, are known as the Trapezium and can be distinguished when looking through a backyard telescope.